 [field_year]

-In his speech, he states, “If the British Government and the British People are what I think they are, in the end they will make us a better proposal than this one.”
+In his speech, he states, “If the British government and the British people are what I think they are, in the end they will make us a better proposal than this one.”

 [field_year]

-Establishes an office for a Jewish Institution of Higher Learning, which was designed to provide a solution for Jewish students who had been rejected from universities in Eastern Europe.
+Dr. Weizmann establishes an office for a Jewish Institution of Higher Learning, which was designed to provide a solution for Jewish students who had been rejected from universities in Eastern Europe.

 [field_year]